chaos-polymtl/lethe/doc/source/parameters/cfd/ale.rst

 Arbitrary Lagrangian-Eulerian
 =====================================

-Lethe contains a small Arbitrary Lagrangian-Eulerian module which enables the user to simulate domains which are moving at time and space-dependent velocities.
+Lethe contains a small Arbitrary Lagrangian-Eulerian (ALE) module which enables the user to simulate domains which are moving at time and space-dependent velocities.
 All physics support the ALE module.

 .. code-block:: text